behdadetezadi/CockroachPoker/README.md

 # 🪳 Cockroach Poker - AI Bluff Detection Research Platform

-A comprehensive research platform for studying AI bluff detection capabilities using a simplified two-player version of Cockroach Poker.
+A research platform for studying AI bluff detection capabilities using a simplified two-player version of Cockroach Poker.
 This project is designed to test different AI models and analyze their ability to detect human deception through behavioral cues, timing patterns, and facial expressions.

 ## 🎯 Project Overview